tmchilvers/Data-Structures-Study-Guide/StudyGuide.md

 * When N double, run-time(T(n)) increases by an order of 8.

 # Big O Notation
+Saying an algorithm is O(f(n)) is saying that in the the worst case, the run-time of the algorithm to be about f(n).
 _Given two functions, f(n) and g(n), f(n) = O(g(n)) if there exists two constants c and n<sub>0</sub> such that f(n) <= c*g(n) for all n > n<sub>0</sub>_
 ### Little O Notation
 _Given two functions, f(n) and g(n), f(n) = O(g(n)) if there exists two constants c and n<sub>0</sub> such that f(n) < c*g(n) for all n > n<sub>0</sub>_